LYee0n/maven-demo-project/chatgpt conversations/Learn K8s Step by Step.md

 Retrieve the API endpoint of the cluster and the authentication credentials for the service account.

-In your GitLab instance, navigate to your project's CI/CD &gt; Variables settings, and add the following environment variables:
+In your GitLab instance, navigate to your project's CI/CD > Variables settings, and add the following environment variables:

 ```KUBE_URL```: The API endpoint of the Kubernetes cluster.